EDUC 102 - Integrated Field Experience: Diversity, 0 credits.

 Frequency: Every Semester

-EDUC 420 - Knowledge, Literacy and Inquiry, 2 credits.
+EDUC 420 - Literacy Skills for Secondary Educators, 2 credits.

-Offered the first two weeks during the student teaching semester.
 Prospective secondary teachers are introduced to theories of knowledge formation, differences in inquiry methods in various subjects and the importance of understanding written works.
+These concepts and skills will be applied during a clinical experience or during student teaching.
 Prerequisites: Admission into the Teacher Education Program; approval for student teaching.
 Minimum GPA: 2.75.

 EDUC 421 - Advanced Reading Methods of Teaching for the Elementary School, 2 credits.